RAIN: Your Language Models Can Align Themselves without Finetuning: Abstract

 \section{Abstract}

 Large language models (LLMs) often demonstrate inconsistencies with human preferences.
-Previous research gathered human preference data and then aligned the pre-trained models using reinforcement learning or instruction tuning, the so-called finetuning step.
-In contrast, aligning frozen LLMs without any extra data is more appealing.
+Previous research typically gathered human preference data and then aligned the pre-trained models using reinforcement learning or instruction tuning, a.k.a. the finetuning step.
+In contrast, aligning frozen LLMs without requiring alignment data is more appealing.
 This work explores the potential of the latter setting.
 We discover that by integrating self-evaluation and rewind mechanisms, unaligned LLMs can directly produce responses consistent with human preferences via self-boosting.
-We introduce a novel inference method, Rewindable Auto-regressive INference (RAIN), that allows pre-trained LLMs to evaluate their own generation and use the evaluation results to guide backward rewind and forward generation for AI safety.
-Notably, RAIN operates without the need of extra data for model alignment and abstains from any training, gradient computation, or parameter updates; during the self-evaluation phase, the model receives guidance on which human preference to align with through a fixed-template prompt, eliminating the need to modify the initial prompt.
-Experimental results evaluated by GPT-4 and humans demonstrate the effectiveness of RAIN: on the HH dataset, RAIN improves the harmlessness rate of LLaMA 30B over vanilla inference from 82\% to 97\%, while maintaining the helpfulness rate.
-Under the leading adversarial attack \textsc{llm-attacks} on Vicuna 33B, RAIN establishes a new defense baseline by reducing the attack success rate from 94\% to 19\%.
+We introduce a novel inference method, Rewindable Auto-regressive INference (RAIN), that allows pre-trained LLMs to evaluate their own generation and use the evaluation results to guide rewind and generation for AI safety.
+Notably, RAIN operates without the need of extra data for model alignment and abstains from any training, gradient computation, or parameter updates.
+Experimental results evaluated by GPT-4 and humans demonstrate the effectiveness of RAIN: on the HH dataset, RAIN improves the harmlessness rate of LLaMA 30B from 82\% of vanilla inference to 97\%, while maintaining the helpfulness rate.
+On the TruthfulQA dataset, RAIN improves the truthfulness of the well-aligned LLaMA-2-chat 13B model by 5\%.
+The code is available at \url{https://github.com/SafeAILab/RAIN}.